cbeavis-frameworks/speech-to-code/INSTALLATION.md

 This ensures a consistent environment for the app regardless of whether the user has Node.js installed elsewhere on their system.

+## Development and Debugging Mode

+During development, the app includes an automatic cleanup feature that:

+1. Removes all Node.js and npm package installations
+2. Resets the installation state in SwiftData
+3. Clears the NodePath singleton

+This cleanup happens automatically when the app launches in DEBUG mode, allowing developers to test the installation process with each run.
+This feature can be disabled by setting `AppCleanupService.cleanOnLaunch = false` in SpeechToCodeApp.swift.

 ## Installation State Tracking

 The `InstallationState` model tracks: